San Antonio, Texas·Community College·Official program page ↗

 1. Understanding the five skill areas tested on the HSRT

-2. Taking a baseline practice test to identify your weakest subscale
+2. Taking a baseline diagnostic to identify your weakest subscale

-3. Practicing argument analysis, inference, and logical reasoning with real HSRT-format questions
+3. Practicing argument analysis, inference, and logical reasoning with HSRT-format questions

-4. Completing full-length timed mock exams under realistic conditions
+4. Completing full-length practice exams under realistic conditions (Untimed time limit at Palo Alto College)

 5. Reviewing every wrong answer by skill area, not just overall score

-StudyBuddy is the only dedicated HSRT prep platform — 463 practice questions, 38 interactive chapters, and 10 timed mock exams, all built for the specific format and skill areas that Palo Alto College tests.
+StudyBuddy is the only dedicated HSRT prep platform — 463 practice questions across 10 skill assessments, 38 interactive lessons, and 10 timed practice exams, all built for the specific format and skill areas that Palo Alto College tests.

 Registration at Palo Alto College